Pedro-Beirao/dsda-launcher/compileMacOS.md

 // qmake "CONFIG+=deploy" ..
 // ^ this will add a "lib" folder to the .app bunndle
+// This is more of a personal note, please ignore
 ```
 6. Run make
 ```